 Gold Coast: North Rush Street from East Oak Street to East Cedar Street, Bellevue from State to the first alley east of Rush Street, Division Street from Dearborn to State

-Little Italy: West Taylor Street from South Loomis Street to South Ashland Avenue; Laflin Street from the alley north of Taylor to the alley south of Taylor
+Little Italy: South Laflin Street from the alley north of Taylor Street to Taylor Street

-River North: Wells Street, between Huron and Superior Streets; Clark Street between Grand and Kinzie
+River North: Wells Street, between Huron and Superior Streets; North Clark Street between Grand and Kinzie

-West Loop: West Randolph Street service lanes from Expressway to North Elizabeth Street
+West Loop: West Fulton Market from Halsted Street to North Carpenter Street; West Randolph Street service lanes from Expressway to North Elizabeth Street